Marc-Morcos/DatabaseWordCounter/README.md

 # Breast Cancer Database Word Counter
 Script to analyze word usage in the U.S. National Library of Medicine ClinicalTrials.gov database.
 The keyword used was “Breast Cancer”.
+From this search, we downloaded the summary of the results in a csv file (SearchResults_1.csv), then the details of each study as xml files (search_results.zip).
 We also prefiltered it for studies with the following statusses: ["Recruiting","Enrolling by invitation","Active, not recruiting","Completed"]
-From this search, I downloaded the summary of the results in a csv file (SearchResults_1.csv), then the details of each study as xml files (search_results.zip).

 To run, extract search_results.zip into a folder called "search_results", install python 3.11 and in the terminal, run
 ```